rcrtss/rcrtss.github.io/_pages/about.md

 <!-- I'm a [hobbyist musician](/music/), [AI enthusiast](/blog/tag/ai/), [mechatronics engineer](/projects/#work), and [software developer](/cv/#work-1) born and raised in Mexico City, currently living in Barcelona. -->
 I'm a hobbyist musician, AI enthusiast, mechatronics engineer, and software developer, born and raised in Mexico City, currently living in Barcelona.

-I've been working as a software engineer more than five years, and I'm currently looking for my next professional challenge.
+I've been working as a software engineer for five years and I'm currently looking for my next professional challenge.

 <!-- Explore my personal web site to: